RJDOC/ControlsAssessmentSpecification/control-4/control-4.1.rst

 --------
 * M1 = Output of Operation 1
 * M2 = Count of applicable enterprise assets
-* M3 = Count of software insalled on applicable enterprise assets
+* M3 = Count of software installed on applicable enterprise assets
 * M4 = Count of software that is listed in the configuration standard
 * M5 = Count of software that is not listed in the configuration standard
 * M6 = Timeframe since last review and update in months